-An exception to this general reporting requirement occurs when a faculty member alleges discrimination as part of a request for a hearing related to the denial of tenure or promotion because, under The Texas State University System (TSUS) Rules and Regulations (Regents’ Rules), such a faculty member must make this allegation in writing directly to the president.
+An exception to this general reporting requirement occurs when a faculty member alleges discrimination as part of a request for a hearing related to the denial of tenure or promotion because, under The Texas State University System (TSUS) Rules and Regulations, such a faculty member must make this allegation in writing directly to the president.

 The university may not dismiss a formal report until it resolves the incident, in accordance with Regents’ Rules, Chapter VII, Section 4.43.
 If the person decides not to file a formal complaint, the university may still take action, including conducting an MDI.

-If a person knowingly files a false charge against any member of the university community, a contractor, or a visitor to campus, the university may subject that person to disciplinary action under university and TSUS Board of Regents policies.
+If a person knowingly files a false charge against any member of the university community, a contractor, or a visitor to campus, the university may subject that person to disciplinary action under university and TSUS Regents’ Rules.

 PROCEDURES FOR INFORMAL COUNSELING AND RESOLUTION OF DISCRIMINATION REPORTS